TarikGul/Sidecar-Bench/benchmarks/gcp-instance/README.md

 :8080
 ```

+### Aggregate

-In order to get an updated summary of the benchmarks run the python script inside of scripts from the main directory.
+In order to get an updated summary of the benchmarks run the python script inside of `../../scripts`.

 ex:
 ```